A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

-The third code block (A.3) illustrates in a specific case a numerical technique which we have devised for the determination of the coefficients $\gamma^{(n,m)}_{k_1\ldots k_{n+1}}$.
-The code processes the coefficients corresponding to $n=3$ and $(k_1,k_2,k_3,k_4) = (3,0,0,0)$, {\it i.e.} those entering the $c$--coef multiplying the $\chi^2$--ratio $F_{v+6}/F_v$.
-It also assumes $\bmu = \bar\mu$, which reduces the basis of perturbative structures to
+The third code block (C.3) illustrates in a specific case a numerical technique which we have devised for the determination of the coefficients $\gamma^{(n,m)}_{k_1\ldots k_{n+1}}$.
+The code processes the coefficients corresponding to $n=3$ and $(k_1,k_2,k_3,k_4) = (3,0,0,0)$, {\it i.e.} those entering the $c$-coef multiplying the $\chi^2$-ratio $F_{v+6}/F_v$.
+It also assumes $\bmu = \bar\mu$.
+As previously discussed, this simplifies the basis of perturbative structures to

 The algebraic sum pointed to by {\tt h10[3,k]} at the end of the second code block has no knowledge of these structures.
 In order to identify them within {\tt h10[3,k]}, we need to group terms properly.
-Instead of proceeding at an algebraic level, which turns out to be computationally demanding, we adopt a numerical approach, based on the use of eq.~(\ref{eq:cvsgamma}) as a square linear system fulfilled by the coefficients $\gamma^{(n,m)}_{k_1\ldots k_{n+1}}$.
-Having subtracted from {\tt h10[3,k]} all contributions figuring in eq.~(\ref{eq:termsln}), we extract from it all terms proportional to $F_{v+6}/F_v$, whose sum amounts to $-c^{(3)}_{k;3000}$.
-Then, for each $k$ we assign $\lambda^{(1)}$ and $\lambda^{(2)}$ random values (chosen so that $\zeta_1=0$), from which we compute $\cO^{(3)}_{k;1}$, \ldots, $\cO^{(3)}_{k;6}$ and $c^{(3)}_{k;3000}$.
-The random matrix $\cO^{(3)}_{k;m}$ thus obtained is non--singular, so eq.~(\ref{eq:termsln}) can be solved with respect to $\gamma^{(3,m)}_{3000}$.
-The solution must be independent of the random numbers extracted.
-This represents a strong hint of goodness of our determination, but a real check consists of an algebraic comparison between the reconstructed coefficient $c^{(3)}_{k;3000}$ and the one extracted from {\tt h10[3,k]}.
-In Tables~\ref{tab:coefthree} and \ref{tab:coeffour} we report the coefficients $\gamma^{(3,m)}_{k_1k_2k_3k_4}$ and $\gamma^{(4,m)}_{k_1k_2k_3k_4k_5}$ under the assumption $\zeta_1=0$.
+Instead of proceeding at an algebraic level, which would be computationally demanding, we adopt a numerical approach, based on the use of eq.~(\ref{eq:cvsgamma}) as a square linear system fulfilled by the coefficients $\smash{\gamma^{(n,m)}_{k_1\ldots k_{n+1}}}$.
+Having subtracted from {\tt h10[3,k]} all contributions appearing in eq.~(\ref{eq:termsln}), we extract from it all terms proportional to $F_{v+6}/F_v$, whose sum amounts to $\smash{-c^{(3)}_{k;3000}}$.
+Then, for each $k$ we assign $\lambda^{(1)}$ and $\lambda^{(2)}$ random values (chosen so that $\zeta_1=0$), from which we compute $\smash{\cO^{(3)}_{k;1}}$, \ldots, $\smash{\cO^{(3)}_{k;6}}$ and $\smash{c^{(3)}_{k;3000}}$.
+The random matrix $\smash{\cO^{(3)}_{k;m}}$ thus obtained is non-singular, hence eq.~(\ref{eq:termsln}) can be solved with respect to $\smash{\gamma^{(3,m)}_{3000}}$.
+The solution is independent of the random numbers generated.
+This represents a strong signal that our determination is correct, yet a real check consists of an algebraic comparison between the reconstructed coefficient $c^{(3)}_{k;3000}$ and the one extracted from {\tt h10[3,k]}.
+In Tables~\ref{tab:coefthree} and \ref{tab:coeffour} we report the coefficients $\smash{\gamma^{(3,m)}_{k_1k_2k_3k_4}}$ and $\smash{\gamma^{(4,m)}_{k_1k_2k_3k_4k_5}}$ under the assumption $\zeta_1=0$.